EXTREME WEATHER PROTOCOL

 Closure during the school day:

 Our priority is to keep all students calm and safe, therefore, please follow these instructions so we can keep the children calm and reassured that they are safe.
 Parents and carers are asked not to phone / text children if they are worried about deteriorating weather, as it causes them alarm and other children to panic.
 However, if a parent / carer wishes to collect their child because of concerns about the safety of the journey home, they should telephone the school reception and we will get a message to the student that the parent / carer is on the way.

 If for any reason weather forces us to close during the school day we will get out information in the following ways:

 - In the case of deteriorating weather the school buses may arrive early to ensure that students who catch the bus are able to get home.
 This is at the bus company’s discretion and we usually have a call from them telling us they will arrive early.
 We will send out the information if this is the case.
-Pupils who catch the service business will need to make alternative arrangements.
+Students who catch the service business will need to make alternative arrangements.

 - Students who are being collected by car will be supervised until parents / carers arrive.
 If parents / carers have made arrangements for their child to go home with a friend, we ask that we are informed for safeguarding requirements.

 - If it becomes clear, in the unlikely event of extreme and dangerous weather, that we are forced to close we will post this on the website, Twitter, Facebook and text all parents / carers / staff for whom we have these details.
 However, we will provide a safe place for students to wait.

 Everything reasonably possible will be done to ensure children’s safety and well-being.

 If you do not receive information from the school to the contrary, please assume that school will be open as usual.

 In times of adverse weather, students are permitted to wear suitable footwear e.g. wellington boots.